drocheam/optrace/ReadMe.md

 **Installing the latest official release**

-#.
-Find the newest release at the `Releases page <https://github.com/drocheam/optrace/releases>`__ and download the .tar.gz archive from the Assets section
+1. Download the optrace .tar.gz archive from https://github.com/drocheam/optrace/releases/latest
-#.
-Open a terminal
+2. Open a terminal
-#.
-Run :bash:`pip install <path to archive>`, where :bash:`<path to archive>` is the path to the archive downloaded in the first step
+3. Run `pip install <path to archive>`, where `<path to archive>` is the path to the archive downloaded in the first step

 **Installing the current git version**

-#.
-Open a terminal
+1. Open a terminal
-#.
-Clone the whole project repository using git: :bash:`git clone https://github.com/drocheam/optrace/`
+2. Clone the whole project repository using git: `git clone https://github.com/drocheam/optrace/`
-#.
-Change the directory into the cloned folder: :bash:`cd optrace`
+3. Change the directory into the cloned folder: `cd optrace`
-#.
-Install using :bash:`pip install .`
+4. Install using `pip install .`

 ## Contributing